rbmk-project/rbmk-project.github.io/docs/design/dd-006-rbmk-scripting.md

 2. Script Generation
 - Python (or other scripting languages) for generation logic
-- Build-in shell for execution
+- Built-in shell for execution
 - Clear separation of roles

 3. Unix-like Commands